-Years ago, they used to be hidden.
+Years ago, they were hidden.
 But gay neighborhoods in large European cities are now proud and flamboyant.
 Even facing the modern-day pressures of price hikes and gentrification, they remain a place for every LGBT traveler to meet the local gay community and discover the queer side of a city.
-So, in no particular order, here are our Top 10 European gayborhoods... which one will you be visiting through misterb&b in 2018?
+So, in no particular order, here are our Top 10 European gayborhoods... which one will you be visiting through misterb&b this year?

 1. Madrid: Chueca

 For a gay weekend in the Spanish capital, head to Chueca, right in Madrid’s city center.
-With its shaded alleys and squares, this area remains the center of Madrid's LGBT life, with bars, cafés, restaurants, shops, saunas, drag queen shows and clubs.
+With its shaded alleys and squares, this area remains the center of Madrid's LGBT life, with bars, cafés, restaurants, shops, saunas, drag queen shows, and clubs.
 Best time to visit?
-During Gay Pride, at the beginning of July each year.
-Find a place in Madrid.
+During Pride Month, at the beginning of June each year.
+Find a gay place to stay in Madrid.

 2. Paris: The Marais

 This central and very gay Parisian neighborhood remains very popular despite a rapidly changing landscape.
-Located in old Paris, Marais is home to most of the LGBT spots in the city: bars, restaurants, shops and clubs.
+Located in old Paris, the Marais is home to most of the LGBT spots in the city: bars, restaurants, shops, and clubs.
 Very active during the weekends, less so during the week.
 Great times to visit this part of Paris include June 21 for Fête de la Musique and the last Saturday of June (Gay Pride).
-Find a place in Paris.
+Find a gay place to stay in Paris.

 Cheers!
 Toast time at the Cox bar, Marais, Paris © Facebook/Cox